kanmeugne/kanmeugne.github.io/_posts/modsim/2020-10-04-2d-grid-obstacles.md

 {% endhighlight %}

-### Other objects : IGrid, ICellFunctor, ObstacleViewer and ViewerMgr
+### Viewers

-`IGrid` defines one more method called `IGrid::iApplyOnCells` which takes a functor on cells - `IGrid::ICellFunctor` - as parameter and applies it on every cell of the grid.
+`IGrid` defines one more method called `IGrid::iApplyOnCells` which takes a functor on cells - `IGrid::ICellFunctor` - as the only parameter and applies it on every cell of the grid.
+This methods will be called in `ObstacleViewer::drawObstacles` method, in charge of displaying the obstacles of the grid.

-`ObstacleViewer` is in charge of displaying the obstacle and should define an `ICellFunctor` for that purpose (that explains the relation on the Fig.1.).

 `ViewerMgr` is a special `AbstractViewer` that agregates (cf. Composite pattern) other `AbstractViewer`'s with the method `ViewerMgr::iAddViewer`.
 I introduce this object in order to separate view concerns and to be able to activate several views at the same time without complicating the relationship between `App` and `AbstractViewer`.